 I realised that I had asked for these shifts to happen.
 You know the expression “be careful what you wish for” ?
 Well I was experiencing that in full HD colour!

 However, my working life now didn’t quite match.
 I felt like I had lost the love for the way I was working – it wasn’t bringing me alive in the way my personal life was – and then it hit me!
 I had lost the love for what I was doing because I had slipped into the “generic trap”.
 I was offering what I thought people wanted, to make sure that I made enough money each month.
 As a hypnotherapist my bread and butter had started to become things like weight loss and smoking cessation.
-I still do enjoy doing that kind of work but it wasn’t making my heart sing.
+I still do love doing that kind of work and it can really help people a lot, but it wasn’t quite making my heart sing.
 Seeing people for one or two sessions and then never again felt dissatisfying.
 I knew that I could do more to help people transform their lives but I wasn’t quite sure how to go about it.

 It’s very easy to slip into a “reactive” way of being – to think that we have to ‘fit in’ to the world, to mould ourselves to fit “the market”.
 This stifles our creativity.
 Thinking that we need to be the way the world wants us to be, in order to be successful.